The Subtle Interplay between Square-root Impact, Order Imbalance & Volatility: A Unifying Framework: Conclusion

 Such noteworthy agreement between theory and data suggests that our framework correctly captures the basic mechanism at the heart of price formation, namely the average impact of metaorders.
 We claim that our results strongly support the ``Order-Driven'' theory of markets, according to which it is the mechanical impact of trades, independently of any notion of ``fundamental information'', that generates volatility in financial markets, a picture advocated in \cite{bouchaud2006random, hopman2007supply, bouchaud2018trades, bouchaud2022inelastic} and, in a different context, in \cite{gabaix2021search}.
 In particular, the Efficient Market Hypothesis, which posits that volatility is mostly due to the variation of ``fundamental value'', cannot easily explain our results concerning the correlations between price changes and order flow imbalance.

-All these ideas will be quantitatively confirmed in a follow-up paper (G. Maitrier et al., in preparation) using a numerical simulation of our model.
+All these ideas are quantitatively confirmed using a numerical simulation of our model in a follow up of this work \cite{maitrier2025subtle}.
 Such a numerical implementation will allow us in to (i) generate realistic synthetic datasets that capture the subtle interplay between order flows and prices, and (ii) validate on such synthetic data the method of metaorder reconstruction from the public tape recently proposed in \cite{maitrier2025generatingrealisticmetaorderspublic}.